zileo-net/logback-logdna/README.md

 # 2.x.x Upgrade

-Version 2 of this library upgrades to `jakarta.ws` packages instead of `javax.ws` packages.
+Version 2 of this library upgrades to Java 17 to `jakarta.ws` packages instead of `javax.ws` packages.

 ---